gpuweb/WSL/Spec/source/index.rst

 Resolving typedefs
 """"""""""""""""""

-Once this is checked, we define a relation "depends on", as the smallest relation such that:
+We define a relation "depends on", as the smallest relation such that:

 - A typedef that is defined as equal to a structure or another typedef "depends on" this structure or typedef.
 - A structure "depends on" a typedef or structure if it has a member with the same name.